mschuylermoss/739Project/README.md

-# 739Project
+# PHYS 739, Quantum Many-Body Physics: Final Project

-Code for final project for PHYS 739 at the Univeristy of Waterloo
+Code for the final project for PHYS 739 at the Univeristy of Waterloo.
+Exact diagonalization and accompanying calcuations for various spin systems.